 Here is an example of what the Change Log might look like,

 Here is what the Release Notes may appear like,

-With the release notes, if you scroll down a little bit, you can also find a Change Log there as well.
+With the release notes, if you scroll down a little bit, you can also find a Change Log there.

 Configuring Your Update Settings

-There may be some times, where you only want to use a certain branch of updates, or change what displays to your clients and users during the update.
-To get to this page, you will first want to navigate to the WHMCS Update page using the steps above.
+Sometimes, you only want to use a certain branch of updates or change what displays to your clients and users during the update.
+To get to this page, you will first want to navigate the WHMCS Update page using the steps above.
 Then you will want to click on the Configure Update Settings button to bring up the dialog.

-- Update Channel – This option allows you to choose which branch you will receive and check for updates from.
+Update Channel – This option allows you to choose which branch you will receive and check for updates.
 There is the option for Stable (Recommended), Release Candidate, Beta, and Current Version.
-The Current Version is useful if you have any dependencies that can only be fulfilled with your current Version of WHMCS, or if you have some values hardcoded that require that specific version.
+The Current Version is useful if you have any dependencies that can only be fulfilled with your current version of WHMCS or have some values hardcoded that require that specific version.

 Temporary Path – This is where WHMCS will store files while it is updating.
 It is a temporary path, and the files here are not intended to last long after the update has finished.
 Recommended to be outside of public_html (to prevent sensitive data from being seen).

 Maintenance Message – Here, you can set the message that will display to your site's visitors and users while an update is ongoing.